 Provision of secondary and tertiary health care services is the responsibility of the local District Health Board.
 Prisoners are referred by prison health services under the same eligibility criteria as any other member of the public.

-Every prisoner entering prison has their health needs assessed when they arrive and on-going care and treatment is given if required.
+Every person entering prison has their health needs assessed when they arrive and ongoing care and treatment is given if required.
 This includes access to nicotine replacement therapy, as all prisons are smoke free.

-This assessment includes whether a prisoner is at risk to themselves or others.
+This assessment includes whether a person is a risk to themselves or others.

 Mental health needs

-Research has found that mental health disorders and illnesses are up to five times more prevalent among prisoners than in the general population.
+Research has found that mental health disorders and illnesses are up to five times more prevalent among people in prison than in the general population.

-All prisoners aged over 18 are screened as part of the arrival process to assess if they have a mental health need.
+All people in prison aged over 18 are screened as part of the arrival process to assess if they have a mental health need.
 If they have a mild to moderate mental health need they can be referred to the prison doctor or receive counselling, including if eligible, cognitive behavioural therapy.

-In acute cases prisoners may be transferred to a secure forensic mental health facility.
+In acute cases, a person may be transferred to a secure forensic mental health facility.
 These services are managed by District Health Boards.

-Prisoners with physical disabilities receive the same level of support that would be available to them in the wider community.
+People with physical disabilities receive the same level of support in prison that would be available to them in the wider community.
 This is funded through the local District Health Board disability and support services.

-When a prisoner with a disability is received into prison, a plan around managing their disability is developed.
-This plan takes into consideration their security classification and how they will interact with other prisoners.
+When a person with a disability is received into prison, a plan around managing their disability is developed.
+This plan takes into consideration their security classification and how they will interact with others.

-Where possible prisoners with disabilities are provided with supporting equipment, such as wheelchairs.
-Prisons have cells specifically designed for prisoners with disabilities.
+Where possible people with disabilities are provided with supporting equipment, such as wheelchairs.
+Prisons have cells specifically designed for people with disabilities.